Hyundai Genesis Coupe: Bisimoto Engineering Genesis Coupe (2013)

-It is a version of Genesis Coupe Lambda 3.8 V6 GDi developed in association with Bisimoto Engineering, with increased engine power to 1022 horsepower, steel connecting rods, intake gasket, injectors, level 2.4 camshafts, twin Bisimoto/Turbonetics BTX6162 turbochargers, Godzilla blow-off valve, dual RG45 wastegate, Arias forged pistons, Golden Eagle sleeves, WPC metal surface treatment, Supertech valvetrain, Vibrant VanJen clamps and stainless hardware, Magnafuel 750 fuel pump, ARP head, main, and wheel studs; Portflow custom headwork, AEM Infinity EMS, custom smart ignition coils, NGK Iridium spark plugs, Puröl Elite synthetic oil, Spearco intercooler, Griffin radiator, Kinsler fuel filters, Bisimoto-spec Action Ironman clutch, Bisimoto roll cage, ST coilover suspension and anti-roll bars, Drive Shaft Shop 5.9 Axles and driveshaft, Incurve 20x9.5 and 20x11 aluminum wheels, Toyo Tires R888 R-Compound tires, Buddy Club racing seats and Takata Race harness, Bisimoto reservoir socks, Racepack IQ3 dash, Bisimoto oil cap, Odyssey dry cell battery, Rywire mil-spec harness, G&J braided lines.
+It is a version of the Genesis Coupe Lambda 3.8 V6 GDi developed in association with Bisimoto Engineering, with increased engine power to 1022 horsepower, steel connecting rods, intake gasket, injectors, level 2.4 camshafts, twin Bisimoto/Turbonetics BTX6162 turbochargers, Godzilla blow-off valve, dual RG45 wastegate, Arias forged pistons, Golden Eagle sleeves, WPC metal surface treatment, Supertech valvetrain, Vibrant VanJen clamps and stainless hardware, Magnafuel 750 fuel pump, ARP head, main, and wheel studs; Portflow custom headwork, AEM Infinity EMS, custom smart ignition coils, NGK Iridium spark plugs, Puröl Elite synthetic oil, Spearco intercooler, Griffin radiator, Kinsler fuel filters, Bisimoto-spec Action Ironman clutch, Bisimoto roll cage, ST coilover suspension and anti-roll bars, Drive Shaft Shop 5.9 Axles and driveshaft, Incurve 20x9.5 and 20x11 aluminum wheels, Toyo Tires R888 R-Compound tires, Buddy Club racing seats and Takata Race harness, Bisimoto reservoir socks, Racepack IQ3 dash, Bisimoto oil cap, Odyssey dry cell battery, Rywire mil-spec harness, G&J braided lines.

-The vehicle was unveiled in the 2013 SEMA Show.
+The vehicle was unveiled at the 2013 SEMA Show.

 Engine, Transmission, and Common Specs

 Initially, the Genesis Coupe was available with two engines.
 The standard engine is a 2.0T Theta turbocharged 4-cylinder producing 210-213 PS and 30.5-32.5 kgm torque, with an optional 3.8 L Lambda V6 engine producing 303-316 PS and 36.8 kgm torque.

-The 4-cylinder turbocharged engine shares many components with the Mitsubishi Evo X. Both engines are the result of the Global Engine Manufacturing Alliance, a joint venture among Hyundai, Mitsubishi, and Chrysler, with Hyundai's engine using a different computer from Siemens.
-Interesting features of the engine include oil injectors under the pistons to keep them cooler.
+The 4-cylinder turbocharged engine shares little to nothing with the Mitsubishi Evo X. Both engines are the result of the Global Engine Manufacturing Alliance, a joint venture among Hyundai, Mitsubishi, and Chrysler, with Hyundai's engine using a different computer from Siemens.
+Interesting features of the engine include oil squirters under the pistons to keep them cooler.

-A 6-speed manual transmission is standard equipment, with an optional 5- or ZF 6-speed automatic (depending on engine choice).
+A 6-speed Magna Powertrains-derived M6VR-series manual transmission is standard equipment, with an optional 5- or ZF 6-speed automatic (depending on engine choice).

-For the facelift models, both engines got upgraded, the new 2.0T now produces 275-279 PS and 38 kgm torque due to a bigger turbo, while the 3778 cc now produces 348-353 PS and 40.8 kgm torque thanks to the Gasoline direct injection (GDI).
+For the facelift models, both engines got upgraded, the new 2.0T now produces 275-279 PS and 38 kgm torque on premium fuel due to a bigger twinscroll turbo, while the 3778 cc now produces 348-353 PS and 40.8 kgm torque on premium fuel thanks to the Gasoline direct injection (GDI).
 The optional automatic transmission was also upgraded to a 8-speed for both engine choices.

 For the 2015 model year, the 2.0T engine option is no longer available in North America with the 3778 cc becoming the only available engine choice.

 In some regions such as the Middle East and the Philippines the 3.8 L engine still comes with the old MPi version making 299 hp, starting with 2016 model the 3.8 L offered in these regions are now the GDI version making 348 PS.